ChatGPT App Tutorial: Build Your First App in 5 Minutes

 The key field is toolResult.structuredContent.
 That object is exactly what useToolData returns as output in your component.

-You can create multiple simulation files per resource to test different scenarios.
-For example, a recipe-salad-simulation.json with a different recipe would let you switch between test cases in the simulator.
+You can create multiple simulation files for the same tool to test different scenarios.
+For example, a recipe-salad.json with a different recipe would let you switch between test cases in the inspector.

 Start the development server: